-You may have every intention of graduating, but the pressure of balancing school, work, family and friends is too much for many college students.
-The National Center for Education Statistics found that only 59% of college students they surveyed completed their degree within 6 years.(8) And if you don’t finish your degree, that’s thousands of dollars down the drain!
+You may really plan on graduating, but the pressure of balancing school, work, family and friends is tough for a lot of college students to handle.
+The National Center for Education Statistics found that only 59% of students they surveyed at public colleges completed their degree within six years.(9) And if you don’t finish your degree, that’s thousands of dollars down the drain!

 Alternatives to a College Degree

-Contrary to popular belief, there are alternatives to college that don’t include working for minimum wage.
+A lot of people think that if you don’t get a degree from a four-year college, you can’t win.
+I don’t buy that.
+There are alternatives to college that don’t include working for minimum wage.
 Becoming a real estate agent, medical assistant or web developer won’t require a college degree—but they will require some training.
 You can also enlist in the military.
-And if you do decide to go to college later, you may be eligible to have it covered through the GI Bill.
+And if you do decide to go to college later, you may be able to have your college expenses covered through the GI Bill.
 Is college worth it in that case?
 It’s something to think about.

 Is College Really Worth It?

-Some people go to college out of obligation, a sense of duty, or because the rest of the family went to college.
-But many people go to college embracing the promise that it will help them have a better future.
-This can be true as long as you manage your expectations and pay for it out of your own pocket.
+Some people go to college because it’s the norm in today’s society, because their parents want them to, or because all their friends and family members did.
+But many people go to college with the hope that it will help them have a better future.
+This can be true as long as you combine that hope with hard work and pay for it without loans.

-So, yes, college can be worth it if you can afford to go to college to get an education without getting a load of debt in the process.
+So, yes, college can be worth it if you can cash flow it!
 There are a lot of careers where a college education is required or will improve your chances for promotion.
-When you pursue a college degree, do just that—get the degree but don’t worry about the pedigree.
-You don’t have to pay three times as much to go to a “big name” school to get the same type of degree.
+When you pursue a college degree, do just that.
+Get the degree but don’t worry about the pedigree.
+You don’t have to pay three times (or nine times) as much to go to a big-name school to get the same type of degree.

-On the flip side, if you can’t afford to pay cash to go to college or you don’t need a four-year degree for your desired job, paying all that money for a college degree is definitely not worth it.
-Just having a college degree, for the sake of having one, won’t solve your problems.
-It will just leave you with a pile of debt.
+On the flip side, if you can’t afford to pay cash for college or if you don’t need a four-year degree for your desired job, paying all that money for a college degree is definitely not worth it.
+Just having a college degree for the sake of having one won’t solve your problems.
+It will only leave you with a pile of debt.

-If you do decide that college is for you, the most important thing is to make sure you can pay for it.
+If you do decide that college is for you, the most important thing is to be sure you can pay for it.
 Consider applying for scholarships, finding an easy part-time job, or even taking a few semesters off to save up before you go.
 Believe it or not—you can pay for college without taking out student loans!
-Cash-flowing your college education is very doable.

-Remember: The caliber of your future will be determined by the choices you make today.
-Especially the financial choices you make related to college.
+Remember: The caliber of your future will be determined by the choices you make today, especially the financial choices you make about college.